wyattgill9/1MFC/README.md

 ## Rules and Limits

 ### General Rules
-1. **Objective:** Submit a Rust PR that computes the 1 billionth Fibonacci number as efficiently as possible.
+1. **Objective:** Submit a Rust PR that computes the 1 Millionth Fibonacci number as efficiently as possible.
 2. **Allowed Methods:** Any computational method is allowed, including algorithmic optimizations and parallel computing, as long as it runs in Rust.
 3. **Language Restriction:** Only Rust is allowed.
 4. **Submission Format:** PRs must include code, benchmarking results, and a description of the approach used.